Carnagion/dissertation/interim/interim.typ

 #figure(
     benches-furini,
     caption: [
-        Results for subsets of the benchmark instances introduced by #cite(<furini-improved-horizon>, form: "prose") ],
+        Results for subsets of the benchmark instances introduced by #cite(<furini-improved-horizon>, form: "prose", style: "ieee-et-al-min.csl")
+    ],
 )    <benches-furini>